Taking time away doesn’t make you a bad mom

 I’m not trying to shame the mom that shamed me.
 I’m sure she was just remembering the sweet times with her babies (and not the sleepless nights and endless days).
 Maybe she didn’t realize that it was exponentially cheaper for me to visit my friend when she was living in London versus Australia.

-I just hopeful for a world where we chose our reactions to moms a little better.
+I’m hopeful for a world where we chose our reactions to moms a little better.
 Remember–they probably are trying their best.
+And taking 7 days away after 10 months at home does in no way equate to being a bad mom.